MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftParticle_appearance_tinting.md

 # Particle Documentation - Particle Appearance Tinting component

+This component sets the color tinting of the particle.

 ```json

 // color fields are special, they can be either an RGB, or a "#RRGGBB"